This post contains affiliate links.

 Dad’s tip: To Deodorize a bathroom without carpets, simply tear off the lid of a box of baking soda; and place it in an open spot.

 The baking soda will absorb the odors effectively for about six weeks.
 After that, however, you will need to agitate the powder regularly.

-Clean A Hairbrush Using Baking Soda
+How To Clean A Hairbrush Using Baking Soda

 Hairbrushes and combs can get full of grease, hair, dirt, grime, and bacteria and should be cleaned and sanitized regularly.

 The more often this is done, the easier this cleaning task will become, and the time taken will reduce.

 I am all in favor of cleaning tasks taking a shorter time!

 Ingredients: Tablespoons of baking soda, and a small bowl of water.